Network Security Components

 A pivotal point to access control is that it is dynamic and real-time, constantly accessing and determining the risk level.
 Thereby preventing unauthorized access and threats like a UDP scan.
 We also have zero trust network design tools, such as single packet authentication (SPA), that can keep the network dark until all approved security controls are passed.
 Once security controls are passed, access is granted.

-Step2: The firewall and firewall design locations
+**Step2: The firewall design locations**

 A firewalling strategy can offer your environment different firewalls, capabilities, and defense-in-depth levels.
 Each firewall type positioned in other parts of the infrastructure forms a security layer, providing a defense-in-depth and robust security architecture.
 There are two firewalling types at a high level: internal, which can be distributed among the workloads, and border-based firewalling.

-Firewalling at the different network security layers
+Firewalling: Different network security layers

 The different firewall types offer capabilities that begin with basic packet filters, reflexive ACL, stateful inspection, and next-generation features such as micro-segmentation and dynamic access control.
 These can take the form of physical or virtualized.